 \section{Introduction}

 The ability to program machines/computers with natural language, if it can be made successful, would fundamentally change the relationship between humans and computers.
 As of today, only a small percentage of humans (less than 1\%) have the necessary skill set to program their computers or phones to perform new tasks.
 Machines and computers, however, are mostly viewed as preprogrammed devices with a fixed-set of skills.
-To move towards that goal, \textit{programmable machines of the future} should be equipped with (at least) excellent instruction understanding capabilities.
+To move towards that goal, \textit{programmable machines}\textit{---more recently coined as a new term: AI agents---}\footnote{Historically, programmable machines have been used to define systems that can be configured through natural language rather than code.
+Recently, it has evolved into today's AI agent paradigm, where users \textit{prompt} LLM models with natural language to pursue their goals in an environment using external tools such as Python interpreter.} should be equipped with (at least) excellent instruction understanding capabilities.

 With the recent advances in the \gls{NLP} field, \gls{LLM}s have demonstrated capacity on understanding instructions \citep{naveed2024comprehensiveoverviewlargelanguage}.
-This is mostly achieved via ``instruction tuning'' that performs supervised finetuning on base language models with a large amount of instruction-response pairs \citep{zhang2023instruction}.
+This is mostly achieved via ``instruction tuning'' that performs supervised finetuning on base language models with a large amount of instruction-response pairs~\citep{zhang2023instruction}.
 These pairs are typically single sentences, describing a low-level task that can be performed in a single step.
-Furthermore, the ability to ``follow instructions'' of such instruction-tuned models is mostly evaluated on similar scenarios with simple instructions \citep{he2024largelanguagemodelsunderstand} and is an active area of research.
-However, real life tasks are a lot more complex, usually containing multiple instructions that affect each other in various ways.
-Hence, the next frontier in AI---in particular LLM---research will be to understand these complex instructions in a real-world-like setting.
+More recently, instruction-tuned models are further trained with human preferences and reasoning traces~\cite{deepseekR12025} (e.g., chain-of-thought) via various reinforcement learning techniques~\cite{Rafailov2023DPO, ouyang2022training} that boost their performance on standard reasoning benchmarks ~\cite{MMMU,GPQA,hendrycksmath2021,codeforces}.
+This has ultimately led to another research direction: LLM-based AI agents that can interact with environments such as websites~\cite{Mind2Web2023, lai2024autowebglm, WebArena23, he2024webvoyagerbuildingendtoendweb} using tools such as python interpreters~\cite{CodeAct, InterCode, schick2023toolformerlanguagemodelsteach} to autonomously pursue user goals.
+Even though modern \gls{LLM}-based agents show promise in web navigation and tool use, they still struggle with complex, multi-step instructions\footnote{\clrev{SOTA \gls{LLM} agents achieve 8–30\% success rates~\cite{TheAgentCompany2025}, requiring an average of 27–40 interaction steps to completion depending on the model, with performance particularly degraded on long-horizon tasks requiring multi-step reasoning across changing contexts.}} which contain temporal~\cite{Robotouille2025}, conditional~\cite{Shridhar2020ALFWorldAT, ghazarian2025todprocbench}, hierarchical dependencies~\cite{WebArena23, PlanCraft2025}.